lukefleed/website/src/data/blog/memory-pt1.md

 };
 ```

-`sizeof(struct Bad)` is 24 bytes. `sizeof(struct Good)` is 16 bytes.
-The compiler cannot reorder fields in C (the standard guarantees fields appear in declaration order for `repr(C)` compatibility), so the programmer must consider layout.
+`sizeof(struct Bad)` is 24 bytes. `sizeof(struct Good)` is 16 bytes. the compiler cannot reorder fields in C (the standard guarantees fields appear in declaration order with increasing addresses), so the programmer must consider layout.

 ![](/memory/fig1.png)
 <p align="center"><em>Yes, it's made with Gemini.
 I'm not good with Figma.</em></p>